gitee2github/docs/docs/en/docs/userguide/patch-tracking.md

    LISTEN = "127.0.0.1:5001"
    ```

-2. GitHub Token is used to access the repository information hosted in the upstream open source software repository of GitHub.
+2. Configure GitHub Token used to access the repository information hosted in the upstream open source software repository of GitHub.
 For details about how to create a GitHub token, see [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

    ```
    GITHUB_ACCESS_TOKEN = ""